vibecoding202508/weatherapp/README.md

-# 🌤️ Advanced Weather App
+# 🌤️ Simple Weather App

 A feature-rich, modern weather application with dynamic animations, dark mode, location search, and comprehensive weather alerts.
 Built with a modular JavaScript architecture for enhanced maintainability and user experience.